-September in Alabama... the evenings can decide to be a bit sultry or else be refreshingly cool after a hot summer.
-What better way to enjoy a taste of fall than to combine it with a FREE outdoor jazz concert series, held in Huntsville’s iconic downtown greenspace, Big Spring Park.
-The stage is set up on the green on the east side of Big Spring Park, cradled by the canal, Church Street and the steep rockface below Huntsville City Hall.
+When it comes to September in Alabama, the evenings can decide to be a bit sultry or else be refreshingly cool after a hot summer.
+Start your fall by going to a staple event, a free outdoor jazz concert series held in Huntsville’s iconic downtown greenspace, Big Spring Park.
+The stage is set up on the green on the east side of Big Spring Park, cradled by the canal, Church Street, and the steep rockface below Huntsville City Hall.

 Sunday evenings in September.
-Pre-opening concert begins at 5pm, opening act 6 -7pm and the headlining act 7:30pm until 9pm.
+The pre-opening concert begins at 5 pm, the opening act performs between 6 - 7 pm, and the headlining act plays from 7:30 pm until 9 pm.
 Admission is FREE.

-September 1: Jemison High School Jazz Band, B. Alexandria, Ryon Schultz
+September 4: Jemison High School Jazz Band, John Stoddart, and Ragan Whiteside

-September 8: Columbia High School Jazz Band, Nu Soul, Daniel D
+September 18: Columbia High School Jazz Band, Gino Rosario, and Adam Hawley

 What to bring: Friends and family and lawn chairs.
-Coolers and picnic dinners are encouraged but outside alcohol beverages are prohibited.
+Coolers and picnic dinners are encouraged, but outside alcoholic beverages are prohibited.
 Pets are welcome on leashes.
-The Park provides free cold water – it’s still hot out there so stay hydrated – and a portable restroom truck.
+The Park provides free cold water – it’s still hot out there, so stay hydrated – and a portable restroom truck.

-Where to go: The festival is set up in East Big Spring Park, on the green between the pond and the Courthouse.
+Where to go: The concert is in East Big Spring Park, between the pond and the Courthouse.

-Parking: I suggest the Clinton Avenue Parking Garage, just 2 blocks away from the Park.
-For those with limited mobility, there are several flights of stairs between the Courthouse and the Park.
-Instead park on Williams Avenue or Monroe, or if you are in the Clinton Garage, walk west on Clinton down the hill and turn left on Church Street to get to Big Spring Park.
+Parking: I suggest the Clinton Avenue Parking Garage, two blocks away from the Park.
+There are several flights of stairs between the Courthouse and the Park for those with limited mobility.
+Instead, park on Williams Avenue or Monroe, or if you are in the Clinton Garage, walk west on Clinton down the hill and turn left on Church Street to get to Big Spring Park.